 - Pay types that aren't supported by Online payroll will not import.

 - Employee addresses are about the only invalid information that we'll bring over, but may require fixing after the fact.

 - Addresses for states outside our supported states (such as, PR, AS, VI) will be dropped.

 - Transactions and payroll accounts are converted in order to balance your books, but details behind the transactions (such as payroll item breakdown and employee year-to-date numbers) do not convert.
-Your payroll history will need to be completed after importing and is part of the Payroll setup flow.

 - Liability refunds, adjustment transactions, and opening balance transactions that affect accounts convert to journal entries.

-- QuickBooks Online currently doesn't have a way to mark a sale as pending.
+- QuickBooks Online currently doesn't have a way to mark a sale as "Pending".